P2PModels/ether-manager/README.md

 2. Set Infura keys and project endpoint in `.env`
 3. Run `npm run start`

-Ether manager will listen for events triggered into the Ethereum rinkedby network.
+Ether Manager will listen for events emitted into the Ethereum rinkedby network.

 ### Docker